morjaria/Unit20Homework/README.md

 ## Prerequisities
 Ensure you have the following:
 1. Ganache running and a ethereum network running.
 [Ganache Software](https://www.trufflesuite.com/ganache)
-2. Metamask wallet connected to the network (Testnet or Local depending on where you want to connect )[Metamask Wallet](https://metamask.io/)
+2. Metamask wallet connected to the network (Testnet or Local depending on where you want to deploy) [Metamask Wallet](https://metamask.io/)
 3. Sufficient funds in your account to cover the amount you want to send as well as the Gas fees.
 4. [Remix IDE](http://remix.ethereum.org/)
 5. Connection to a testnet if you want to deploy on a public testnet